sonic-net/DASH/documentation/general/dash-sonic-hld.md

 - It is not permitted to modify rules within a group that is currently bound to an ENI.
 For such scenario, a new group shall be created by application with the modified set of rules which could then be bind to ENI.
 An exception is if tags are expanded to individual prefixes in an ACL rule.
 In such cases, if tags are modified, application shall update the corresponding rule by adding/removing a prefix.
 - No requirement to modify an existing rule except for the case above.
 For e.g change action of a rule from permit to deny or vice-versa
 - ACL Tagging
-	- Mapping a prefix to a tag can reduce the repetation of prefixes across different ACL rules and optimize memory usage
+	- Mapping a prefix to a tag can reduce the repetition of prefixes across different ACL rules and optimize memory usage
 	- Tagging is implemented as a bitmap in Orchagent and SAI layers
 	- A prefix can belong to multiple tags
 	- Prefixes can be added or removed from a tag at any time